Enables greater agility in delivering new products

 “The Cloudera Enterprise platform is the cornerstone of our next-generation analytics platform, and the outstanding partnership we have developed with Cloudera has allowed us to quickly aggregate, cleanse, enrich, and visualize our data in ways we struggled with in the past,” explained Bill Leister, Vice President, Analytics, Informatics, and Business Intelligence.
 “With our data lake, we can present insights that drive operational efficiency, enrich our clinical reports, and support the growing need to manage population health and lab utilization.”

 Added Ball, “We’re doing an awful lot, including some cutting-edge things today using Apache Spark with Cloudera, and, in the future, using Apache Kudu.
 Cloudera Professional Services and Cloudera Support enable this and provide the expertise to help us move from ingesting data and accelerating data pipelines, to productizing and using the data.”

 Quest uses Cloudera Enterprise to easily combine structured data from its data warehouses with unstructured data from a variety of sources.
-With all the data together within an enterprise data hub, the platform can support a variety of initiatives, including advancing data science, analytic database, and operational database workloads.
+With all the data together within an enterprise data hub, the platform can support a variety of initiatives, including advancing data science, data warehouse, and operational database workloads.
 It also allows Quest to deliver new products, such as Population Lab Insights.